blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Moffein-Clay_Men/README.md

 They can chase and keep up with sprinting players, but can be outmaneuvered by jumping and strafing.

-Spawns on Abandoned Aqueduct, Aphelian Sanctuary, Sulfur Pools
+Spawns on Abandoned Aqueduct, Aphelian Sanctuary, Sulfur Pools, Scorched Acres

 Replaces Imps on Scorched Acres